 - Final CCTV pole locations

 - Support structure design

-- Ground or pole-mounted CCTV cabinet design
+- Ground or Ppole-mounted CCTV cabinet design

 - Utility coordination

 - Power service

 - Line-of-sight assessments

-The CCTV subsystem shall be operated and controlled from the NRO TOC.
-The CCTV shall pan-tilt-zoom (PTZ) via the current Central Control Software.
+The CCTV subsystem shall be operated and controlled from the CRO-NRO TOC.
+The CCTV shall pan-tilt-zoom (PTZ) via the current Central Controlling Software.
 The CCTV cameras shall feature built-in electronic image stabilization.
 The CCTV cameras shall be wired for and have all firmware necessary to fully integrate into VDOT current Controlling Software.
 CCTV poles shall be installed in areas with sufficient room for off-highway staging to allow future maintenance without lane closures.

-All activities and requirements pertaining to the ITS Devices shall be coordinated with and approved by the NRO.
-These activities are to include but are not limited to ITS equipment selection, ITS Device Placement, determining requirements for temporary ITS equipment, allowable work hours, work zone activities, work zone conflicts, lane closures, duration of time in which ITS devices are permitted to be in a non-operational state, all procedures for VDOT owned utility locate requests throughout the Project Limits, traffic control plans, ITS Device field acceptance Testing requirements and final ITS device acceptance requirements.
+All activities and requirements pertaining to the ITS Devices shall be coordinated with and approved by the RTOM or his DesigneeNRO.
+These activities are to include but are not limited to ITS equipment approvalselection, ITS Device Placement, determining requirements for temporary ITS equipment, allowable work hours, work zone activities, work zone conflicts, lane closures, duration of time in which ITS devices are permitted to be in a non-operational state, all procedures for VDOT owned utility locate requests throughout the Project Limits, traffic control plans, ITS Device field acceptance Testing requirements and final ITS device acceptance requirements.

-All materials proposed for use with or for ITS devices shall be submitted to VDOT using VDOT C-25 forms for approval by the NRO.
-The VDOT 2008 Road and Bridge Standards and the Pre-approved materials lists shall be used as a guideline for ITS equipment selection and installation practices however, the NRO shall have final approval for the Design-Builder's proposed ITS device selection, installation and final acceptance requirements based on regional system integration requirements.
-The Design-Builder shall submit Electronic ITS Device Plan Sheets to VDOT for approval by the NRO prior to project construction commencement.
-The Design-Builder shall submit Electronic ITS Fiber splice tables, network diagrams IP addressing scheme, and plan sheets to VDOT for approval by the NRO prior to project construction construction commencement.
-The NRO shall have final authority in resolving all disputes related to ITS Devices, ITS Plans, ITS Fiber or ITS Maintenance activities.
+All materials proposed for use with or for ITS devices shall be submitted to VDOT using VDOT C-25 forms for approval by the RTOM or his designeeNRO.
+The VDOT 2008 Road and Bridge Standards and the Pre-approved materials lists shall be used as a guideline for ITS equipment selection and installation practices however, the RTOM or his designeeNRO shall have final approval for the Design-Builder's proposed ITS device selection, installation and final acceptance requirements based on regional system integration requirements.
+The Design-Builder shall submit Electronic ITS Device Plan Sheets to VDOT for approval by the RTOM or his designee NRO prior to project construction commencement.
+The Design-Builder shall submit Electronic ITS Fiber splice tables, network diagrams IP addressing scheme, and Pplan Ssheets to VDOT for approval by the RTOM or his designee NRO prior to project construction commencement.
+The RTOM-NRO shall have final authority in resolving all disputes related to ITS Devices, ITS Plans, ITS Fiber or ITS Maintenance activities.